LemmyNet/lemmy-ansible/README.md

 - `git pull && git checkout 1.4.0`
 - Read [Pictrs' Configuration Changes](https://git.asonix.dog/asonix/pict-rs/#configuration-updates)
-- Ammend your `vars.yml` file to respect the new changes
+- Amend your `vars.yml` file to respect the new changes
   - Optional: Add: `PICTRS__UPGRADE__CONCURRENCY` with a value between 32 and 512 depending on how much RAM/CPU you want to dedicate to the upgrade process.
 A value of 32 used about 2.5GB of RAM for the migration.
 - Run your regular deployment.
 Example: `ansible-playbook -i inventory/hosts lemmy.yml --become`